 There you have it the ultimate guide to choosing the best composting toilet!
 The toilets we have reviewed here are the best in the market and will give you excellent value for the money.
 They are also made by reputable brands, and thus, you can rest assured they are quality and durable.
 Additionally, they have received many positive reviews and high ratings.

-Depending on your needs, you can select the best composting toilet of your choice from a list above.
+Depending on your needs, you can select the best composting toilet of your choice from the list above.
 Make sure you pick the right choice!